readthedocs/readthedocs.org/docs/intro/getting-started-with-sphinx.rst

    extensions = ['myst-parser']

-.. warning:: Markdown doesn't support a lot of the features of Sphinx,
-          like inline markup and directives.
-However, it works for basic prose content. reStructuredText is the preferred format for technical documentation, please read `this blog post`_ for motivation.
+.. warning:: Markdown does works for basic prose content.
+But reStructuredText is the preferred format for technical documentation, please read `this blog post`_ for motivation.

 .. _this blog post: https://www.ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/